How To Talk To Your Dog About The Future Without Getting Seltzer Water Down Your Pants

 There is no way the world could handle another flying bartender, much less a small one.
 It would saturate the market.
 Sugar was sitting in the passenger seat and I had to talk her out of becoming a flying canine bartender.
 The midget slot has been filled, and besides, she is under age, and cannot serve alcohol.

 I, being the mother, assume most of the blame for Sugar’s lack of motivation.
-I have failed to impart the importance of Making A Future for herself, so that she will be ready to step up and take care of me.
+How to talk to your dog about the future never came up in ordinary life, and I have failed to impart the importance of Making A Future for herself, so that she will be ready to step up and take care of me.

 There will come a day when I can no longer dig a hole to hide a bone, or use the backyard for a bathroom.